dylanb/a11yfy/README.md

 #### Parameters

-1. method - a String specifying which method to execute on the element(s)
+1. method - a String specifying which method to execute on the element(s).
+The valid methods are:
+1.1 "focus"
+1.2 "showAndFocus"
 2. arguments - optional set of arguments to be passed to the method

 #### Methods